 The Dakota Formation is considered a secondary aquifer and is an important source of groundwater for domestic, irrigation, and other uses where the more productive alluvial aquifers are absent.
 The formation has a maximum thickness of about 500 feet in Dakota and Thurston counties.
 Across the rest of the district, the Dakota Formation thins toward the south and is absent in the east because of erosion.

 Erosional remnants occur in Sarpy County and have been a significant source of water for rural and industrial water users.
 The vertical and lateral extent of the Dakota Formation sandstone units in southern Sarpy County are currently being investigated using AEM (see Map 2).
-Results of the investigation will be published later in 2017.
+Results of the investigation are available at www.enwra.org.